SitePen/dstore/docs/Collection.md

 `add` | This indicates that a new object was added to the store.
 The new object is available on the `target` property.
 `update` | This indicates that an object in the stores was updated.
 The updated object is available on the `target` property.
 `remove` | This indicates that an object in the stores was removed.
 The id of the object is available on the `id` property.
-`refresh` | This indicates that the entire collection has changed, and the user interface should iterate over the collection again to retrieve the latest list of objects.
+`refresh` | This indicates that the collection has changed substantially such that the user interface should iterate over the collection again to retrieve the latest list of objects.
+This event is issued in lieu of individual updates, and doesn't guarantee any specific change or update to any specific item.

 #### `fetch()`